Police: Driver killed while 'likely' making U-turn

 Police said the victim, driving a 2013 Chevrolet Sonic, likely was attempting to make a U-turn from the eastbound shoulder near Weigt Court around 3 p.m. when the car was struck by an eastbound 2019 Volkswagen Tiguan driven by a 29-year-old man.

-The victim was transported to an area hospital, where he was later pronounced dead.
-Police said the driver of the Tiguan was also transported to a local hospital for treatment of nonlife-threatening injuries.
+The victim was taken to a hospital, where he was later pronounced dead.
+Police said the driver of the Tiguan was also taken to a hospital for treatment of nonlife-threatening injuries.

-Both vehicles were impounded for brake and safety checks and police said the investigation in the circumstances of the accident is continuing.
+Both vehicles were impounded for brake and safety checks and police said the investigation in the circumstances of the accident was continuing.

 Comments